Chromotherapy: History

 Avicenna (980–1037), seeing color as of vital importance both in diagnosis and in treatment, discussed chromotherapy in The Canon of Medicine.
 He wrote that "color is an observable symptom of disease" and also developed a chart that related color to the temperature and physical condition of the body.
 His view was that red moved the blood, blue or white cooled it, and yellow reduced muscular pain and inflammation.

-American Civil War General Augustus Pleasonton (1801–1894) conducted his own experiments and in 1876 published his book The Influence Of The Blue Ray Of The Sunlight And Of The Blue Color Of The Sky about how the color blue can improve the growth of crops and livestock and can help heal diseases in humans.
-This led to modern chromotherapy, influencing scientist Dr. Seth Pancoast (1823–1889) and Edwin Dwight Babbitt (1828–1905) to conduct experiments and to publish, respectively, Blue and Red Light; or, Light and Its Rays as Medicine (1877) and The Principles of Light and Color.
+Pioneer of photography Robert Hunt performed experiments on the effects of different wavelengths of light on the germination and growth of plants, detailed in his 1844 book Researches on Light.
+Apparently influenced by this work, from 1860 Augustus Pleasonton started to conduct original experiments, and in 1876 published the book The Influence of the Blue Ray of the Sunlight and of the Blue Color of the Sky, detailing how the color blue can improve the growth of crops and livestock and can help heal diseases in humans.
+This led to the birth of modern chromotherapy, influencing contemporary scientists Dr. Seth Pancoast and Edwin Dwight Babbitt to conduct experiments and publish Blue and Red Light; or, Light and Its Rays as Medicine (1877) and The Principles of Light and Color (1878), respectively.

+Pancoast's book has been described by historians as a confusing mix of color therapy, mysticism, and occultism.
+He held a lifelong interest in the Kabbalah and was a founding member of the Theosophical Society.
+Pancoast believed that God is light and "the one universal pathological agent" that could cure disease.
+He would expose medications to colored light before administering them to a patient and also utilized sun-baths fitted with colored panes of glass.
+Throughout the 19th century, "color healers" claimed colored glass filters could treat many diseases, including constipation and meningitis.
+In Germany in the late 1890s, Georg von Langsdorff promoted Babbitt's ideas and mixed color therapy with psychometry and spiritualism.

+The Buddhist monk Bhante Dharmawara was a notable advocate of color therapy who promoted the use of green, blue, and yellow for health.
+Other notable advocates include Anthroposophist Theo Gimbel, who authored many books on the subject and founded the Hygeia Institute for Colour Therapy in 1968.